chiossif/OSGeo-Live-el/el/overview/udig_overview.rst

   :alt: udig workshop
   :align: right

-Το uDig είναι ένα λογισμικό ανοιχτού κώδικα για την επεξεργασία / επισκόπηση χωρικών δεδομένων, με έμφαση στα πρότυπα του OpenGIS για το διαδικτυακό GIS, το πρότυπο Web Map Server (WMS) και το πρότυπο Web Feature Server (WFS).
+User-friendly Desktop Internet GIS (uDig) is an open source spatial data viewer/editor, with special emphasis on the OpenGIS standards for internet GIS, the Web Map Server (WMS) and Web Feature Server (WFS) standards.

-Το uDig είναι:
+uDig is:

-* **Φιλικό πρός το χρήστη**, παρέχοντας ένα γνώριμο γραφικό περιβάλλον για τους χρήστες του GIS,
+* **User-friendly**, providing a familiar graphical environment for GIS users;
-* ** Λογισμικό που εκτελείται τοπικά**, εκτελείται εγγενώς στα Windows, Mac OS/X και Linux,
+* **Desktop located**, running natively on Windows, Mac OS/X and Linux;
-* **Προσανατολισμένο στο διαδίκτυο**, και χρησιμοποιεί καθιερωμένα πρότυπα και διαδικτυακές υπηρεσίες, και
-* **Έτοιμο για GIS**, παρέχοντας το πλαίσιο στο οποίο μπορούν να υλοποιηθούν σύνθετες δυνατότητες ανάλυσης, και στη συνέχεια να ενσωματωθούν στην κύρια εφαρμογή

-Για τους προγραμματιστές, το uDig παρέχει μια πλατφόρμα Java για υλοποίηση γεωχωρικών εφαρμογών με εργαλεία ανοιχτού κώδικα. Η κεντρική ιστοσελίδα του παρέχει μια σειρά από εύκολους οδηγούς εκμάθησης που καλύπτουν από τη χρήση ενός απλού μέχρι την υλοποίηση μιας δικής σας ιδιοποιημένης εφαρμογής.

-Βασικά Χαρακτηριστικά
+* **Internet oriented**, consuming standard and de facto geospatial web services; and,
+* **GIS ready**, providing the framework on which complex analytical capabilities can be built, and gradually subsuming those capabilities into the main application

+For developers uDig provides a common Java platform for building spatial applications with open source components.
+The website provides series of clear tutorials covering making a simple tool through to releasing your own custom application.

+Core Features
 -------------

-* Λογισμικό για σταθμό εργασίας με δυνατότητες Drag and Drop για τον διαχειρηστή αρχείων αλλά και τον περιηγητή διαδικτύου
+* Desktop Client with Drag and Drop integration for File explorer and Web Browser
-* Διασύνδέεται με την υπάρχουσα υποδομή: ArcSDE, Oracle, DB2 και περισσότερα
+* Integrate with your existing infrastructure: ArcSDE, Oracle, DB2 and more
-* Εργασία σε τοπικά αρχεία: Shapefile, jpeg, png, tiff και περισσότερα.
+* Work with local files: Shapefile, jpeg, png, tiff and more.
-* Λειτουργεί με προχωρημένα πρότυπα εικόνων: ECW, MrSID, JPEG 2000
+* Work with advanced spatial raster formats: ECW, MrSID, JPEG 2000
-* Παρέχει υποστήριξη για συμβατούς εξυπηρετητές χαρτών (δοκιμασμένο με GeoServer και MapServer)
-* Ενσωματώνει την διαδικτυακή εμπειρία με εσωτερικό περιηγητή που αναγνωρίζει τα πρότυπα OGC Υπηρεσίες και ομαλή προσθήκη συνεσμων διαδικτύου στον χάρτη της οθόνης
-* Σύνθεση προτύπων χαρτοσύνθεσης Style Layer Descriptor και οπτικοποίηση τους ώστε να μπορείτε να δημοσιεύσετε τους δικούς σας χάρτες με αυτά
-  Ρυθμίσεις στο uDig όμοιες με αυτές των δημοφιλών εξυπηρετητών χαρτών
-* Βαθιά ενσωμάτωση προτύπων, επιτρέπει στην εφαρμογή να εναλλάσεται μεταξύ διαφορετικών προτύπων για την εύρεση του καταλληλότερου
-  Σχετικά με την απαραίτητη οπτικοποίηση, ολοκλήρωση και επεξεργασία
+* Support for compliant Web Map Servers (GeoServer, MapServer tested)
+* Integrated Web experience with an embedded browser that recognises OGC web services and smoothly adds links to the onscreen map
+* Style Layer Descriptor control of rendering allowing you to publish your Map using the same settings in uDig as with popular Web Map Servers
+* Deep integration of standards allowing the application to swap between the appropriate service as required for display, interaction and editing
-* Εκτύπωση και δημιουργία PDF
+* Printing and PDF Generation
-* Για προγραμματιστές
+* For Developers

-  * Εφαρμογή Java υλοποιημένη με τις βιβλιοθήκες GeoTools, JTS Topology Suite και GeoAPI
+  * Java Application built using the GeoTools, JTS Topology Suite and GeoAPI
-  * Επαγγελματικές δυνατότητες που παρέχονται από την πλατφόρμα Eclipse Rich Client Platform με τη δυνατότητα πρόσθετων λειτουργιών (add-ons)
+  * Industrial strength plug-in system provided by Eclipse Rich Client Platform
-  * Χρήση εγγενών παραθυρικών διεπαφών

-Υλοποιημένα Πρότυπα
+  * Use of native widgets

+Implemented Standards
 ---------------------

 * OGC Web Map Server (WMS)